 - 3.2.a.1.
-Prior to appointment in the program, fellows must have successfully completed a program in neurology, child neurology, or neurodevelopmental disabilities that satisfies the requirements in 3.2.
+Prior to entry in the program, fellows must have successfully completed a residency in general surgery as outlined in Section 3.2.
 (Core) - 3.3.
 Fellow Complement

 The program director must not appoint more fellows than approved by the Review Committee.
 (Core)